 What Is The Difference Between DWI And DUI In New Jersey?

 The statute talks about DWI, but a DWI can be either drug or alcohol based, DUI is used to sometimes refer to driving under the influence, driving while intoxicated, but under New Jersey law, it does not make a difference.
-It is like some people still call the breath test the breathalyzer, even though the machine we use in New Jersey, it is called the ALCO test, some people still say Xeroxes to me when you do not have a Xerox machine.
+It is like some people still call the breath test the breathalyzer, even though the machine we use in New Jersey is called the Alcotest, like some people still say Xeroxes to me when they do not have a Xerox machine.

 At the current moment, all DWI offenses in New Jersey are traffic offenses.
-They are considered Quasi-criminal.
-On the first two offenses, you are facing some pretty onerous suspensions but the jail time is not usually a serious component of the offense.
-On a third offense from a DWI, there is a mandatory six month jail sentence and a ten year driving suspension.
-Those two things can really end people’s lives; result in losing their families, homes, businesses, jobs, actually almost in all cases will result in most of those things.
+They are considered quasi-criminal.
+On the first two offenses, you are facing some pretty onerous suspensions but jail time is not usually a serious component of the offense.
+On the third offense from a DWI, there is a mandatory six-month jail sentence and a 10-year driving suspension.
+Those two things can really end people’s lives, resulting in losing their families, homes, businesses or jobs; actually, almost all cases will result in most of those things.

-You are going to be facing a six month incarceration.
-There is the possibility of serving three months of that in an inpatient rehab center, but many people cannot afford to do that especially when they have spent so much on the defense.
-There is also a ten year loss of your driver’s license and the fines can be somewhere in the range of $2,500.
-During that ten year license suspension, you are required to put an ignition interlock device on your vehicle which can also cost over those ten years about $18,000 or $1,800 a year even though you do not have a car.
-It is a very serious matter which is led to New Jersey Supreme Court considering providing jury trial for third time offenders.
+You are going to be facing a six-month incarceration.
+There is the possibility of serving three months of that in an in-patient rehab center, but many people cannot afford to do that especially when they have spent so much on the defense.
+There is also a 10-year loss of your driver’s license and the fines can be somewhere in the range of $2,500.
+During that 10-year license suspension, you are required to put an ignition interlock device on your vehicle, which can also cost over those 10 years about $18,000 or $1,800 a year even though you do not have a car.
+It is a very serious matter that is led to New Jersey Supreme Court considering providing jury trials for third-time offenders.

 An Ignition Interlock Device Is Not Inexpensive

 This is one of the ordinances we are trying to make and get jury trials for third offenders.
-That it is not just a six month jail sentence.
-There are other costs and penalties that come into effect, one of which is a $75 a month for the ignition interlock device, you are dealing with.
-I think it came out to about $18,000, so $1,800 a year, $18,000 over a ten year period.
+That it is not just a six-month jail sentence.
+There are other costs and penalties that come into effect, one of which is $75 a month for the ignition interlock device; you are dealing with.
+I think it came out to about $18,000, so $1,800 a year, $18,000 over a ten-year period.
 So, it is just an unnecessary pounding of someone to hurt them.
-There is also a three year surcharge of $1,000 per year for the DUI on a third offense case.
+There is also a three-year surcharge of $1,000 per year for the DUI on a third-offense case.

-For more information on DUI & DWI Offenses In New Jersey, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (908) 210-9755 today.
+For more information on DUI and DWI offenses in New Jersey, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling 908-643-7005 today.